The Pew Research Center is conducting a series of studies called "The Pew

 Global Attitudes Project."
-They will measure the "impact of
+They measured the "impact of

 globalization, modernization, rapid technological and cultural change and the